joz-f/taxonomy-for-data-as-art-material/README.md

 * Closed data is generally only accessible to people within an organisation or to certain individuals.
 Examples: a) company personnel files; b) national security documents

 Licence: Open
 * Open data can be accessed, used, and shared by anyone.
-Examples: a) state-owned weather records, b) earthquake monitoring data
+Examples: a) publicly funded research data; b) earthquake monitoring data

 Licence: Shared
 * Shared data is data available to a specific group of people for a specific purpose.
 Examples: a) the electoral register; b) anonymized supermarket shopping patterns